8ta4/reddit/README.md

 > How does it work?

 It uses fancy stuff like natural language processing and machine learning to understand Reddit posts and how they relate to your product.
-You can mark posts as positive or negative examples to teach the tool what you're looking for.
+You can mark posts as examples to teach the tool what you're looking for.
 The tool will then score the posts based on their similarity to your examples and notify you when there's a match.

 ## Installation